Oracle Java Licensing and Audit FAQ Guide

 - Production use for internal business: Any Oracle JDK running business applications in production (web services, backend jobs, desktop apps for employees) outside the free NFTC versions.

-- Older Java versions in use: Oracle Java 8, 11, etc., in production, require a subscription (since their free update terms expired).
+- Older Java versions in use, such as Oracle Java 8 and 11, in production require a subscription (since their free update terms have expired).

 - Commercial redistribution: Embedding Oracle Java in a product you distribute or a service you sell to customers requires a commercial agreement.
 Standard Oracle licenses (BCL/OTN) don’t allow third-party distribution.